nano-byte/common/README.md

 - The directory `build` contains the results of various compilation processes.
 It is created on first usage.

 `VERSION` contains the version numbers used by build scripts.
-Keep in sync with the version numbers in `src/AssemblyInfo.Global.cs` and `nuget/*.nuspec`!
+Keep in sync with the version numbers in `src/AssemblyInfo.Global.cs`!